SADDLE

 Spoon is a utensil consisting of a small, shallow bowl at the end of a handle, used for serving solid food and eating liquid or semi-liquid food.
 They are also used to measure and mix ingredients.

-Made in many different sizes to use for many different purposes.
+They are made in many different sizes for many different purposes.

 Serving spoon, Desert spoon, Soup spoon, Teaspoon, Coffee spoon, Gravy spoon.